Adaptive patient benchmarking

 Blood is a living fluid, whose dynamic properties depend on properties of the cells within it.
 We use

-Models are used to improve
+cell populations.
+Models are used to improve our understanding of various functional processes, such as

 Understanding immune dynamics following acute events